 Sarah was treated to a Turkish bath at Sensatori Turkey.
 As well as a luxurious spa, this hotel ticks off a beachfrontlocation, six restaurants and a cocktail bar styled by the milliner, Philip Treacy OBE.
 Staying somewhere else in Turkey?
 Find out about our Turkish bath excursion.

 Author: Sarah Robinson

-TUI SENSATORI Resort Barut Sorgun offers candlelight yoga, a Turkish bath, swim-up rooms and 24 different types of massage.
+TUI SENSATORI Barut Sorgun offers candlelight yoga, a Turkish bath, swim-up rooms and 24 different types of massage.

-Beautiful TUI SENSATORI Resort Barut Fethiye spreads across 19 acres, next to tree topped hills and a sprawling golden beach.
+Beautiful TUI SENSATORI Barut Fethiye spreads across 19 acres, next to tree topped hills and a sprawling golden beach.

 The Grand Azur Marmaris lines up the full Turkish bath experience, as part of its long list of massages and beauty treatments.